 We are supportive of the goals of expanding broadband infrastructure as expanding broadband infrastructure and access is critical to ensuring that Texans can participate in important education, health, and workforce opportunities.
 In addition to expanding access to broadband, we also encourage the committee to address other key factors leading to the digital divide within this critical piece of legislation.
-Today, I will highlight some key digital connectivity challenges faced by Texans and provide recommendations on HB 5 for the committee's consideration.
+Today, I will highlight some key digital connectivity challenges faced by Texans and provide recommendations on SB 5 for the committee's consideration.

 Uneven and inequitable access to technology has prevented many Texans from participating fully in online opportunities.
-The pandemic has further highlighted inequities in access to critical technology infrastructure and HB 5 rightly prioritizes access to broadband internet.
+The pandemic has further highlighted inequities in access to critical technology infrastructure and SB 5 rightly prioritizes access to broadband internet.
 But even as access to broadband expands in our state, Texas students, workers, and families need support with adoption, digital device access, and digital skills to ensure they can capitalize on these infrastructure investments.
-Many Texans - especially low-income and people of color - face significant barriers.
+Many Texans - especially low-income and people of color face significant barriers.

-Beyond having physical access to broadband, having the skills necessary to navigate online systems and new technologies effectively is a requirement for digital connectivity.
-20% of Texas non-adopters (1.4 million adults) cite lack of digital literacy as main barrier, with older Texans more likely to cite digital literacy as a barrier.1 Nearly one in three US workers - more than 48 million people - have limited to no digital skills, yet around 43% of those workers are in jobs that require moderate to advanced computer use.
-Workers of color are overrepresented among those with limited or no digital skills.11 Critical workforce challenges can be addressed by ensuring that Texas workers have the digital skills necessary to compete for and succeed in middle- and high-skill jobs.
+Beyond having physical access to broadband, having the skills necessary to navigate online systems and new technologies effectively is a requirement for people to engage in increased online work, education, and training opportunities.
+Nearly one in three US workers - more than 48 million people - have limited to no digital skills, yet around 43% of those workers are in jobs that require moderate to advanced computer use.
+Workers of color are overrepresented among those with limited or no digital skills.
+Critical workforce challenges can be addressed by ensuring that Texas workers have the digital skills necessary to compete for and succeed in middle- and high-skill jobs.

 Additionally, families must have the financial means to subscribe to the internet at appropriate speeds, as well as the proper hardware to participate effectively in education and workforce opportunities.
-The cost of internet service, plus the requirements around financial status in setting up accounts (e.g. unbanked, credit check requirements), prevents many Texans from accessing the Internet.iii Almost 25% of low-income teens do not have home computers,^{iv} while 28% of adults living in households earning less than \$30,000 a year are "smartphone dependent" Internet users.^v
+The cost of internet service, plus the requirements around financial status in setting up accounts (e.g. unbanked, credit check requirements), prevents many Texans from accessing the Internet.
+Almost 25% of low-income teens do not have home computers, while 28% of adults living in households earning less than \$30,000 a year are smartphone dependent Internet users.

-We ask that HB 5 include digital connectivity, with a focus on adoption, affordability, and use of technology, as a key component of the work of the Governor's Broadband Development Council, Broadband Development Office, and the state broadband plan.
-Focusing on digital connectivity ensures that the important infrastructure investments of this bill and statewide legislation will ensure all Texans have access to digital opportunities.
+We ask that SB 5 include digital connectivity, with a focus on adoption, affordability, and use of technology, as a key component of the work of the Governor's Broadband Development Council, Broadband Development Office, and the state broadband plan.
+Focusing on digital connectivity ensures that the important infrastructure investments of this bill and statewide legislation will be ensure all Texans have access to digital opportunities.